RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Introduction

 \section{Introduction}

-Deep reinforcement learning (DRL) has found successful applications in many important areas, e.g., games \cite{silver2017mastering}, robotics\cite{gu2017deep} and nuclear fusion \cite{degrave2022magnetic}.
+Deep reinforcement learning (DRL) has found successful applications in many important areas, e.g., games \citep{silver2017mastering}, robotics\citep{gu2017deep} and nuclear fusion \citep{degrave2022magnetic}.
 However, training a DRL model demands heavy computational resources.
-For instance, AlphaGo-Zero for Go games \cite{silver2017mastering}, which defeats all Go-AIs and human experts, requires more than $40$ days of training time on four tensor processing units (TPUs).
-The heavy resource requirement hinders the application of DRL on resource-limited devices and results in expensive consumption.
+For instance, AlphaGo-Zero for Go games \citep{silver2017mastering}, which defeats all Go-AIs and human experts, requires more than $40$ days of training time on four tensor processing units (TPUs).
+The heavy resource requirement results in expensive consumption and hinders the application of DRL on resource-limited devices.

 Sparse networks, initially proposed in deep supervised learning, have demonstrated great potential for model compression and training acceleration of deep reinforcement learning.
-In deep supervised learning, the state-of-the-art sparse training frameworks, e.g., SET \cite{mocanu2018scalable} and RigL \cite{evci2020rigging}, can train a $90\%$-sparse network (i.e., the resulting network size is $10\%$ of the original network) from scratch without performance degradation.
-Existing works \cite{rusu2015policy, schmitt2018kickstarting, zhang2019accelerating} also attempt to compress DRL models using knowledge distillation.
-The lottery ticket hypothesis (LTH) \cite{frankle2018lottery}, which claims the existence of a good fixed sparse network (a.k.a. the "winning ticket") in deep supervised learning, is also observed in \cite{yu2019playing} to be useful for DRL compression.
-It is further shown in \cite{vischer2021lottery} that a "winning ticket" achieves high sparsity levels of $90\%$ by behavioral cloning (BC).
-However, we note that the results mentioned above mainly focus on generating an ultimately small network and are based on knowledge distillation or supervised learning type methods.
-Thus, they still require iteratively training a dense network, e.g., due to the need to pre-train dense teachers.
-As a result, the training cost remains prohibitively high, and the methods cannot be directly implemented on resource-limited devices, leading to low flexibility in adapting the compressed models to new environments.
+Specifically, in deep supervised learning, the state-of-the-art sparse training frameworks, e.g., SET \citep{mocanu2018scalable} and RigL \citep{evci2020rigging}, can train a $90\%$-sparse network (i.e., the resulting network size is $10\%$ of the original network) from scratch without performance degradation.
+On the DRL side, existing works including \cite{rusu2015policy, schmitt2018kickstarting, zhang2019accelerating} succeeded in generating ultimately sparse DRL networks.
+Yet, their approaches still require iteratively training dense networks, e.g., pre-trained dense teachers may be needed.
+As a result, the training cost for DRL remains prohibitively high, and existing methods cannot be directly implemented on resource-limited devices, leading to low flexibility in adapting the compressed DRL models to new environments, i.e., on-device models have to be retrained at large servers and re-deployed.